Otley Parish Church Bells

 Sunday mornings – The bells ring for half an hour before the 10.30am service.

-Monday evening – 6pm to 7pm.
-A ‘silent’ additional practice using our Simulator – for beginners and extra practice
+Monday evening – 5.30 to 7pm.
+A ‘silent’ additional session using our Simulator, including teaching for beginners and extra practice for more established ringers.

 Thursday evening practice – 7.30 to 9pm